Aphelocheirus aestivalis: Respiration

 Like other insects, this species is reliant on an internal tracheal tube system connecting to the outside of the body via spiracles for gas exchange.
 In order to breathe underwater, this species is covered in millions of hydrophobic (water-repellent) microscopic hairs which hold a layer of air permanently over the surface of its body which the spiracles can receive.
 Up to 2.5 million such hairs may be present on just 1 mm2 of the body surface.
 The air does not have to be replenished at the surface, allowing the insect to spend its entire life submerged in water if the oxygen content is sufficient.
 This structure, referred to as a plastron, serves both as a method of storing oxygen and as a "physical gill" capable of gas exchange with the adjacent layer of water, known as the boundary layer.

 When the effective thickness of the boundary layer decreases, the rate of gas exchange increases.
-Thinning of the this layer can be caused by increased convection, which is achieved by either by movement of the insect through the water or inhabiting flowing water.
+Thinning of this layer can be caused by increased convection, which is achieved by either by movement of the insect through the water or inhabiting flowing water.
 The species therefore primarily inhabits moving water such as that of streams, but even in stagnant water, it is typically capable of maintaining a boundary layer thin enough to meet its respiratory requirements.
 In stagnant water with extremely low oxygen levels, the insect may swim more to thin the boundary layer, or towards plants or the water surface where oxygen content is higher.
 Furthermore, higher temperatures lead to a lower partial pressure of oxygen in the plastron.
 The thermal tolerance of this insect is therefore greatly limited by oxygen, being more intolerant of heat in low-oxygen water than in water with high oxygen levels.
 A 2018 study estimated that the metabolic scope of the insect decreases in oxygen-rich flowing water at temperatures between 20 and 25 degrees Celsius, and that the animal would not survive above this temperature if the partial pressure of oxygen in the water was at 5 kPa.